 - One scientist makes an alternative hypothesis that, contrary to popular belief, young boys are not necessarily prone to more behavioral problems than young girls.
 Testing confirms the alternative hypothesis – that young boys and young girls are often of similar temperament.

 - Hypothesis testing of the conception that people with obese parents are likely to become obese themselves suggests that obesity has little to do with genetics.
 Data is generated on a sample population that confirms the null hypothesis that genetics do play a part in a person’s weight.

 - An individual claims that, contrary to what is commonly accepted, he is telekinetic and can read minds.
 Research is conducted that indicates he cannot read minds, thus confirming the original null hypothesis.

 - Accused of a grave crime, a person is placed under arrest and a trial is conducted.
 The null hypothesis, that he is innocent, is challenged in court.
 Data collected during the investigation demonstrates the alternative hypothesis that there is reasonable evidence to convict the individual of the crime.

 - Hypothesis testing of the null hypothesis that being out in the cold weather can cause a person to get sick suggests that, in opposition to the old wives’ tale, an individual will not necessarily become ill by staying outside in the cold.

 Hypothesis testing is very important in the scientific community and is necessary for advancing theories and ideas.
 Statistical hypothesis tests are not just designed to select the more likely of two hypotheses—a test will remain with the null hypothesis until there's enough evidence to support the alternative hypothesis.
-Now you have seen lots of examples of hypothesis testing and you can better understand why it is so important.
+Now you have seen several examples of hypothesis testing and you can better understand why it is so important.
 For more information on types of hypotheses see Examples of Hypothesis.